Distinguishing Cause from Effect Using Quantiles: Bivariate Quantile Causal Discovery: Experiments

-For real data, we use the popular Tuebingen CE benchmark \citep{Mooij2016}, consisting of 106 pairs from 37 different domains, from which we consider only the 100 pairs that have univariate cause and effect variables.
+For real data, we use the \href{webdav.tuebingen.mpg.de/cause-effect/}{T\"{u}bingen CE benchmark (version Dec 2017)}, consisting of 108 pairs from 37 different domains, from which we consider only the 99 pairs that have univariate continuous or discrete cause and effect variables.
+When evaluating the performance on this dataset we included the pairs' corresponding weights which accounts for potential bias in cases where pairs were selected from same multivariable dataset.